Transition Resources – Home & Community Living

 For more information, contact our office at 816-655-6700 or at email@example.com.
-The overview of the service and a fillable intake form are below for more details.
-Interested transition coordinators should contact our office prior to completing and submitting the form.
+The overview of the service and a intake form are below for more details.
+Interested Show-Me Home transition coordinators should contact our office prior to completing and submitting the form.

 - Show-Me Home (MFP) Assistive Technology Demonstration Service Overview

-- MFP Assistive Technology Demonstration Service Intake Form
+- Show-Me Home (MFP) Assistive Technology Demonstration Service Intake Form

 Tools to Identify AT Needs in Transition